WHEN/WHERE IS IT?

 The Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) partnered with Let's Talk About Water to provide localization expertise for the event and create panel discussions for further debate about water issues.

 Jay Famiglietti, Executive Director of the Global Institute for Water Security (GIWS) at the University of Saskatchewan, had worked with Linda on Let's Talk About Water in the past, and brought in the GIWS to provide further support.
-The LTAW brand now extends beyond the Film Festival, and includes a Water Film Prize, a podcast, and other initiatives related to water issue awareness.
+The LTAW brand now extends beyond the Film Festival, including a Water Film Prize, a podcast, and other initiatives related to water issues awareness and water science communication.